Skip to main content

 To illustrate how these classes are connected, we will follow a model being loaded:

-• During model loading, a model JSON with the loader property set to your loader is passed to your geometry loader.
-The geometry loader then reads the model JSON and returns a geometry object using the model JSON's properties.
+• During model loading, a model JSON with the loader property set to your loader is passed to your unbaked model loader.
+The loader then reads the model JSON and returns an unbaked object using the model JSON's properties.

-• During model baking, the geometry is baked, returning a dynamic baked model.
+• During model baking, the object is baked, returning a baked model.

-• During model rendering, the dynamic baked model is used for rendering.
+• During model rendering, the baked model is used for rendering.

 Let's illustrate this further through a basic class setup.
-The geometry loader class is named MyGeometryLoader, the geometry class is named MyGeometry, and the dynamic baked model class is named MyDynamicModel:
+The loader class is named MyUnbakedModelLoader, the unbaked class is named MyUnbakedModel, and we construct a SimpleBakedModel instance.
+We will also assume that the model loader requires some cache:

-// It is highly recommended to use a singleton pattern for geometry loaders, as all models can be loaded through one loader.
+// It is highly recommended to use a singleton pattern for unbaked model loaders, as all models can be loaded through one loader.

-public static final MyGeometryLoader INSTANCE = new MyGeometryLoader();
+public static final MyUnbakedModelLoader INSTANCE = new MyUnbakedModelLoader();

 // The id we will use to register this loader.
 Also used in the loader datagen class.